axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ### Node

-A node is a computer that performs a certain function on a blockchain network and runs client software in order to do so.
+A node is essentially a computer that performs a certain function on a blockchain network and runs client software in order to do so.
 Some nodes validate transactions, while others observe activity on the blockchain.
 Nodal network structure is also a key aspect of maintaining security on a blockchain network.